learn-co-curriculum/puts-print-and-return-readme/README.md

 ## Puts and Print

-The puts (short for "put string") and print commands are both used to display the results of evaluating Ruby code.
+The puts (short for "output string") and print commands are both used to display the results of evaluating Ruby code.
 The primary difference between them is that `puts` adds a newline after executing, and `print` does not.

 ```ruby
 3.times { print "Hello!" }